arc118/CharacterInventory/README.md

 ![Screenshot](/screenshot.jpg)

 ### Instructions:
 This Plugin is for use with Genie and Dragonrealms MUD only.
-This version was tested with Genie V3.5.4724.145
+Tested with Genie V3.5 and above, and Genie 4.

 ### Using the DLL with Genie:
 To install this Plugin, place the CharacterInventory.DLL in your Genie "Plugin" folder.
 When Genie launches, click "Ok" to authorize.